nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_setup.md

 ```
 # Ignore the secrets files.
-/config/secrets.yml             #this is very important for security reasons (see below)
+/config/secrets.yml               #this is important for security reasons (see details below)

 # Ignore other unneeded files.
 doc/